Management (MGT) Courses

 MOT 6203.
 Strategic Management of Technology.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 Development of a conceptual framework for strategy, its definition, elements, and relationships to the basic functions of management of technology.
 Considers the impact of technology and environmental forces on strategic management of the organization.
-(Formerly MOT 5203.
-Same as IS 6813.
-Credit can be earned for only one of the following: MOT 6203, MOT 5203, or IS 6813.)
+(Formerly MOT 5203 and IS 6813.
+Same as ISC 6813.
+Credit can be earned for only one of the following: MOT 6203, MOT 5203, ISC 6813, or IS 6813.)
 This course has Differential Tuition.

 MOT 6923.
 Directed Research in Management of Technology.
 (3-0) 3 Credit Hours.